Ambrose2002/SESH/api specification/api.md

 Response

 {
-    "error": "You have been logged out"
+    "success": "You have been logged out"
 }
 ```